Monolithic system

-Monolithic system can have different meanings in the contexts of computer software and hardware.
+A monolithic system is a system that is integrated into one whole, analogous to a monolith.
+The phrase can have slightly different meanings in the contexts of computer software and hardware.

-In software
+In application software

-A software system is called "monolithic" if it has a monolithic architecture, in which functionally distinguishable aspects (for example data input and output, data processing, error handling, and the user interface) are all interwoven, rather than containing architecturally separate components.
+In application software, software is called "monolithic" if it has a monolithic architecture, in which functionally distinguishable aspects (for example data input and output, data processing, error handling, and the user interface) are all interwoven, rather than containing architecturally separate components.
+Software systems like this are examples of monolithic applications.

 In hardware

 An electronic hardware system, such as a multi-core processor, is called "monolithic" if its components are integrated together in a single integrated circuit.
 Note that such a system may consist of architecturally separate components – in a multi-core system, each core forms a separate component – as long as they are realized on a single die.

+In system software

+In system software, a monolithic kernel is an operating system (OS) architecture where the entire OS is working in kernel space.